VW to launch ride hailing in Rwanda as part of Africa expansion

+* Says public offering of 15.8 million common shares priced at $26.45per share

-NAIROBI/KIGALI Volkswagen (VOWG_p.DE) is to start producing cars in Kenya and Rwanda and start a ride-hailing service in Kigali, as the German carmaker expands pay-per-use transportation business models in markets where rival Uber [UBER.UL] has not gained traction.
+FRANKFURT Dec 22 Volkswagen plans to start a ride-hailing service in Rwanda in a sign of how the German carmaker is developing pay-per-use transportation models in new markets where rival Uber has not yet gained traction.

-Emerging markets with poor transportation links have become a key battleground for establishing new mobility services, with Uber competing with newer rivals like Ola, backed by Japan's Softbank (9984.T), and China's Didi Chuxing.
+Emerging markets with poor transportation links have become a key battleground for establishing new mobility services, with Uber competing with newer rivals like Ola, backed by Japan's Softbank, and China's Didi Chuxing.

 "Volkswagen wants to strengthen its presence in emerging markets.
 That is why Africa ranks high on our agenda," said Volkswagen brand chief Herbert Diess.